 Vacuum or sweep the tile to remove any loose dirt or debris.

 Mix a bleach solution.
-Tim Carter of Ask the Builder recommends using powdered oxygen bleach diluted in water according to the manufacturer's instructions.
-Mrs. Clean USA recommends using a solution of 1 part household bleach and 1 part water as an effective substitute.
+Use powdered oxygen bleach diluted in water according to the manufacturer's instructions.
+(A good substitute is mixing a solution of 1 part household bleach and 1 part water.)

 Saturate the unsealed ceramic tile and grout with the bleach solution.
 Leave the solution on for 15 to 30 minutes to allow for sufficient penetration.
 If the floor begins to dry out at any point, add more bleach solution.